 Health Ministry adds steroid dexamethasone in COVID-19 treatment protocol

+The updated treatment protocols for moderate cases advised considering methylprednisolone 0.5 to 1 mg/kg or dexamethasone 0.1 to 0.2 mg/kg for three days, preferably within 48 hours of admission or if oxygen requirement is increasing and if inflammatory markers are increased.
+The duration of administration should be reviewed as per clinical response, it said.

-For patients having respiratory distress requiring mechanical ventilation, both non- invasive and invasive, the ministry said methylprednisolone 1 – 2mg/kg/day or dexamethasone 0.2 to 0.4 mg/kg per day should be considered for 5-7 days in two divided doses, if not given already.
+For patients having respiratory distress requiring mechanical ventilation, both non-invasive and invasive, the ministry said methylprednisolone 1– 2mg/kg/day or dexamethasone 0.2 to 0.4 mg/kg per day should be considered for five to seven days in two divided doses, if not given already.
 "Note that a larger dose of glucocorticoid will delay the removal of coronavirus due to immunosuppressive effects," the treatment protocols stated.

 - READ MORE ON: